bmoscon/cryptostore/README.md

 ### Backfilling Trade Data
 Cryptstore can backfill trade data - but be aware not all exchanges support historical trade data, and some only provide a limited amount.
-The backfill is not designed to be interrupted, so if it is, the backfill start date will need to be changed to the last backfilled trade date.
+Backfill fills from the earliest date in data storage until the start date specified in the config.
+Backfill is restartable.

 ### Running with other consumers